someniatko/DoctrineRestDriver/README.md

           authentication_class:  "HttpAuthentication"
 ```

 Now it's getting crazy.
-We will read data from one API and send it to another.
+We will try to read data from one API and send it to another.
-Imagine the user API has the following routes:
+Imagine a user API with the following routes:

 | Route | Method | Description | Payload | Response |
 | ------------- |:-------------:| -----:|-----:|-----:|
 | /users/\<id\> | GET | returns one user | NULL | RegisteredUser |
 | /addresses/\<id\> | GET | returns one address | NULL | RegisteredAddress |

-and the validation API has the following route:
+and a validation API with this entry points:

 | Route | Method | Description | Payload | Response | Success HTTP Code | Error HTTP Code |
 | ------------- |:-------------:| -----:|-----:|-----:|-----:|-----:|
 | /addresses | POST | verifies and formats addresses | UnregisteredAddress | RegisteredAddress | 200 | 400 |

 We want to use the user API to read the users and its addresses and the validation API to verify the address.
-Then we want to persist the data by sending it to our default API.
+Then we want to persist the data into our mysql database.

 ```php
 <?php